datopian/flowershow/site/content/docs/custom-layout.md

 ## Recipe page metadata

-Since we are making a `Recipe` type, we may want to display the following the following information about our recipes:
+Since we are making a `Recipe` type, we may want to display the following information about our recipes:

 - difficulty (Easy, Medium, Hard)
 - time (how much time it takes)